 Challenging Investing Behavior

-There are no guarantees when it comes to investing, but it seems that pessimism has put investors on the sidelines while markets have moved to all-time highs.
-A recent Bankrate.com study found that 30 percent of millennials think cash is the best place to invest money that won't be used for at least ten years.
+There are no guarantees when it comes to investing, but it seems that pessimism has put investors on the sidelines while markets have plunged and become highly volatile due to the global coronavirus pandemic.
+A recent Bankrate.com survey found that 19 percent of respondents think cash is the best place to invest money that won't be used for at least ten years, while 31 percent chose real estate.
 At the same time, savings accounts (cash) are paying slightly more than nothing.

 Long-term investing is fairly simple: Determine how much risk you can afford to take, spread your money among different investments, keep your costs low, and avoid rash decisions.
 You don't have to be ultra-conservative or super-aggressive (although you can choose either if it makes sense) — there's an entire spectrum of risk to choose from.
 Cash might be the right investment for the next ten years, but history suggests that other options might do better against inflation.